 At Flinders University we recognise the unique position of Indigenous Australians as First Nations people and we have a commitment to Indigenous education and engagement.

 We recognise that Flinders was established on the lands of the Kaurna nation with the main Flinders campus located near Warriparinga.
-Warriaparinga is a significant site in the complex and multi-layered Dreaming of ancestral being Tjilbruke.
+Warriparinga is a significant site in the complex and multi-layered Dreaming of ancestral being Tjilbruke.
 For the Kaurna nation, Tjilbruke was a keeper of the fire and a peace maker/law maker.
 Tjilbruke continues to be part of the living culture and traditions of the Kaurna people.
 His spirit lives in the land and waters, in the Kaurna people and in the glossy ibis (known as Tjilbruke for the Kaurna).
 Through Tjilbruke the Kaurna continue their creative relationship with their country, its spirituality and its stories.
 For more information about Warriparinga, refer to the City of Marion website.

 Flinders acknowledges the traditional owners of the various teaching locations the University now operates on and recognises the continued relationship and responsibility to these lands and waters by traditional owners past and present.
 The following is an indicative (but not exhaustive) list of traditional owners on whose country Flinders University has campuses (listed alphabetically): Arrernte, Boandik, Bungarla, Gunditjmara, Jawoyn, Kaurna, Larrakia, Nauo, Ngarrindjeri, Peramangk, Ramindjeri, Wurundjeri, Yolgnu.

-Dean of Indigenous Strategy and Engagement
+Office of Indigenous Strategy and Engagement

-The Dean of Indigenous Strategy and Engagement provides strategic leadership for the University in relation to the Indigenisation of our programs, the recognition of Indigenous knowledge and perspectives, the promotion of teaching and research in Indigenous studies, the employment of Indigenous staff, and engagement with Indigenous communities and issues.
+The Office of Indigenous Strategy and Engagement provides strategic leadership for the University in relation to the Indigenisation of our programs, the recognition of Indigenous knowledge and perspectives, the promotion of teaching and research in Indigenous studies, the employment of Indigenous staff, and engagement with Indigenous communities and issues.

 An indication of Flinders’ Indigenous engagement through teaching and research can be found at the links below.